wwuccdc/beginner_tutorials/LinuxSec.md

 ##Groups
 In addition to assigned permissions based on users, unix systems can assign permissions based on groups which apply to all members of the group.
-%%%%%% Include more info, such as example groups Sudoers, etc.
-%%%%%% Including info on how to remove, add to sudoers is also nice. maybe just a link would be okay?
-You decide.
-Wait, does sudoers even count as a group?
 ####Group Information
 Group information is stored in
 ~~~